Ming0818/Speech-Lab/Lab2/Readme.md

 ## 4.1 Gaussian emission probabilities

-We can see that the starting likelihood and the finishing likelihood is the same distribution since they are both 'sil'.
-Between two phonemes, the distribution has a gradual transition.
+We can see that the starting likelihood and the finishing likelihood is the same distribution since they are both corresponding to 'sil'.
+Between two phonemes, the distribution has a gradual transition and corresponding to 'ow'.

 ## 4.2 Forward algorithm